tanzimzaki/phase-1-review-strings-lab/README.md

 #### `welcomeMessage`

 The next failing test is similarly helpful, telling us exactly what we have to
-fix: `welcomeMessage contains "Welcome to Flatbook, "`.
+fix: `welcomeMessage contains "Welcome to Axibook, "`.

 Let's return to `index.js` and define our second variable below where we declared `currentUser`: